WHAT’S NEW? SUNY New Paltz Parent Newsletter

 ARTICLE OF THE MONTH

-Although the residence halls stay open for the “Fall Break” weekend, your student may choose to go home for the four-day break from October 11-14 and can travel by bus right from New Paltz.
+Although the residence halls stay open for the holiday weekend, if your student chooses to go home for Thanksgiving Weekend (November 26-November 30) they can travel by bus right from New Paltz.

 - Adirondack Trailways Bus tickets are sold in the Office of Student Activities and Union Services in Student Union 211.
 For details go to: